wendahere/GoGetter/Journal.md

 **insert pic of the "final design**

 Allen also tested this design using different types of string.
 And it was decided that the best type of string to use was thin nylon string.
 This is because it did not share the same problem as many of the thicker cables or strings, where the cables tended to slide underneath the coil near the end.
-The reason for that problem was due to how our coils were at an angle, so when it rotated and pushed out the cable, the cable dropped out from the shorter side of the coil first, but some parts of the cable still hung onto the longer side of the coil, when the next pitch of the coil pushed forward, the cable got caught, and slid underneath the coil.
+The reason for that problem was due to how our coils were at an angle, so when it rotated and pushed out the cable, the cable dropped out from the shorter side of the coil first, but some parts of the cable still hanged onto the longer side of the coil, when the next pitch of the coil pushed forward, the cable got caught, and slid underneath the coil.

 Wen Da worked on making a graphical display for the vending machine.